GramescuDan/HardWear/README.md

 * A new client can register by completing the registration form.
 #### Login
 Usual username and password login.
-Admin:
-* full access in application (used for testing or resolving problems that require extended access).
-* can see detailed reports.
 #### Client
 * has access to different products.
 *	can add products to favourites